UniversityOfHelsinkiCS/pate/README.md

 The email service.
 Running in pate.toska.cs.helsinki.fi, POST the payload there.
 Include token as either query parameter or in headers.

+You can use the POST `/preview` to receive a preview before sending any emails.
+Use the same payload.
+The endpoint will return the html version of the email for the **first** email in the array of emails.

 The generated email format is the following:

 ![Example image](https://raw.githubusercontent.com/UniversityOfHelsinkiCS/pate/main/assets/example_screenshot.png)